 Second, comparative advantage does not exclusively, or even primarily, determine sectoral specialization.
-Figure 2 shows that poor countries have much higher agricultural labor shares despite lower relative value-added per worker in agriculture compared to non-agriculture.
+Figure 2 shows that poor countries have high agricultural GDP shares despite much lower relative value-added per worker in agriculture compared to non-agriculture.
 Lagakos and Waugh (2013) calculate that, adjusting for prices, the gap in aggregate output per worker between the 90th to 10th percentile of the world's income distribution is 45 to 1 in agriculture, but just 4 to 1 in non-agriculture.
 Yet agriculture's share of employment averages 65% in 10th percentile countries and only 3% in 90th percentile countries.
-Trade in agriculture plays only a small role in developing countries.
-The average person in the poorest quartile of the world consumes 91.3% domestically produced food, compared with 45.1% in the richest quartile.
-In these relatively closed economies, high agricultural production and labor shares follow from the high consumption shares necessary for people with low incomes to meet subsistence requirements for food.
-Projecting the effects of climate change on sectoral reallocation requires accounting for the
+Projecting the effects of climate change on sectoral reallocation requires accounting for the forces that drive poor countries to specialize in agriculture despite low absolute and relative productivity, a fact which the literature on the general equilibrium effects of climate change has not yet confronted.